cobriant/rextendr_value_iteration_gridworld/README.md

 reward[5] <- 1.0

-This finds the value of being in each cell on the grid where the upper right hand corner (cell 4 where the 0th cell is the upper left hand corner) is the end state and the only cell with nonzero reward:
+This finds the value of being in each cell on the grid where the upper right hand corner (cell 4 where the 0th cell is the upper left hand corner) is the only cell with nonzero reward:

-v <- value_iteration(reward, obstacles = -1L, end_cell = 4L, wind = 0.7, beta = 0.95)
+v <- value_iteration(reward, obstacles = -1L, wind = 0.7, beta = 0.95)

 The value function:
 v[1:25]